sparkfun/SparkFun_KiCad_Panelizer/README.md

 * Set your preferred panel size in X and Y. You can instruct the panelizer to make the panel smaller or larger than the defined size.
 We usually want the panel to be smaller than 5.5" x 7.5" for our Pick and Place machine.
 But larger-than is handy if you are creating a panel containing a single PCB.
 Set the panel size to (e.g.) 1" x 1", and select larger-than.
 * You can add vertical or horizontal gaps between columns or rows of boards.
 This is handy if you have overhanging components - like USB-C connectors.
 * If you are designing a M.2 card - like our MicroMod Processor Boards and Function Boards - select the exposed edge option.
 The panelizer will create a panel with one or two rows of PCBs depending on the panel size.
 For two-row, the top row is automatically rotated by 180 degrees to expose the PCB 'bottom' edge.
+* From v1.1.0, you can use the V-Score page to set the layer for the v-score lines and text.
+Previously this was hard-coded to 'User.Comments'.
+From v1.1.0, you can select an alternate layer (e.g. 'User.1') if 'User.Comments' already has text on it.
+Select the same layer when running the [CAMmer](https://github.com/sparkfun/SparkFun_KiCad_CAMmer).

 Click **Panelize** to panelize the board.